Hi, my name is Candace Lerman.

 There is a certain power in becoming an E-Patient and communicating with people involved in healthcare from all over the world.
 The spread of information and experiences helps to raise awareness of the issues surrounding the rare disease community.
 I hope that by sharing my battles, I can inspire others to share their journey.
 I am actively involved with various advocacy efforts, mainly focusing on the development of legislation for the over 30 million Americans who suffer from a rare disease.
 It is imperative that patients interact with doctors, scientists and pharmaceutical companies to work towards a common goal of treatment options and ultimately cures for our disorders.

-I am about to finish my law degree a semester early, I obtained my Health Care Compliance Certification from Seton Hall University School of Law on a scholarship in June 2017.
+I graduated from law school a semester early with a concentration in health law, I obtained my Health Care Compliance Certification from Seton Hall University School of Law on a scholarship in June 2017.
 In addition to my post-diagnosis academic achievements, I was selected by Florida State University as a 2016 Notable Nole, and I am a founding member of the Young Alumni Council.

 If you need to reach out, you can e-mail me at RareCandace@gmail.com and follow me on Twitter & Instagram @RareCandace.